BANGAUTOGLASS

 A lot of Ram 4500 owners — especially those operating fleet vehicles or trucks registered to a business — have questions about how to handle the insurance side of a rear glass claim.
 Here's what the process generally looks like:

-- Initiate the claim with your insurer: You'll contact your insurance company directly to open the claim.
-The shop can assist you in gathering and organizing the information you need, but the claim itself is filed by you, the policyholder.
+3. Initiate the claim with your insurer: You'll contact your insurance company directly to open the claim.
+The shop can assist you in gathering and organizing the information you need.

 Bang AutoGlass can assist customers through the information-gathering side of this process if you haven't started a claim yet.
 We provide mobile auto glass service across Arizona and Florida.
-While we don't file insurance claims on your behalf — that's something only the policyholder can do — we're glad to help you understand what documentation and information your insurer will typically need, and to make sure you're working with accurate details about your specific Ram 4500 glass configuration.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 What to Expect During the Mobile Rear Glass Service